superjamessyx/Generative-Foundation-AI-Assistant-for-Pathology/README.md

 - For sub-figure detection, please refer to [sub-figure_detection](https://github.com/superjamessyx/Generative-Foundation-AI-Assistant-for-Pathology/tree/main/sub-figure_detection) (Readme)
 - For pathology image selection, please refer to [pathology_classifier](https://github.com/superjamessyx/Generative-Foundation-AI-Assistant-for-Pathology/tree/main/pathology_classifier) (Readme, model released at [ convnext-pathology-classifier](https://huggingface.co/jamessyx/convnext-pathology-classifier))
 - For pathology image caption split&refine, please refer to [pathasst_caption_tool](https://github.com/superjamessyx/Generative-Foundation-AI-Assistant-for-Pathology/tree/main/pathasst_caption_tool) (Readme, model released at [pathasst_caption_tool](https://huggingface.co/jamessyx/pathasst_caption_tool) )
+- We have released the semi-processed pathology-specific data in PubMed, you can furthur process it using our tools.
+The data can be found at [ pubmed_pathology_single_common](https://huggingface.co/datasets/jamessyx/pubmed_pathology_single_common) and [ pubmed_pathology_single_nocommon](https://huggingface.co/datasets/jamessyx/pubmed_pathology_single_nocommon).
+Note that we will release our fully processed dataset soon.

  We will continue to open source the following content as soon as possible:

 - [x] A trained ConvNext-Tiny model specifically designed for selecting pathology images.